-- The CB interlock key 110 shall only be released with the CB in the open position. - Disconnectors 113, 114, 103 & 203 shall only operate with interlock key 110 inserted.
+- The CB interlock key 110 shall only be released with the CB in the open position. - Disconnectors 113, 114, 103 & 203 shall only operate with electrical interlock key 110 inserted.
 Key 110 shall be trapped during operation, but released with the Disconnector in the open or closed position. - Disconnectors 103 & 203 will not be fully interlocked with this network arrangement.
 A warning label shall be attached at the operating position of these disconnectors. - Disconnector 103 shall release a key 103 when in the open position. - Line Earth Switch 101 shall only operate with key 103 inserted.
 Key 103 shall be trapped during operation and when the switch is closed to earth.
 It shall only be released with the earth switch opened from earth. - Disconnector 203 shall release a key 203 when in the open position. - Line Earth Switch 201 shall only operate with key 203 inserted.
 Key 203 shall be trapped during operation and when the switch is closed to earth.
-It shall only be released with the earth switch opened from earth. - Motorised switches 101, 201, 103 and 203 shall be capable of remote operation / automation. - The CB 110 is fitted with CTs and is provided for both customer and IDNO connections.
+It shall only be released with the earth switch opened from earth. - Motorised switches 101, 201, 103 and 203 shall be capable of remote operation (onsite) and 103 and 203 shall be capable of SCADA control. - The CB 110 is fitted with CTs and is provided for both customer and IDNO connections.